neicnordic/sensitive-data-archive/postgresql/data_migration.docs/23_post_populate_storage_locations.md

 ```

 ## 3. Run data migration queries
-Run the following data migrations in a transaction such that transaction can be aborted incase something goes wrong and rollback is desired.
+Run the following data migrations in a transaction such that transaction can be aborted in case something goes wrong and rollback is desired.

 So if something goes wrong after [3.1 Start transaction](#31-start-transaction) and before
 [3.5 Commit transaction](#35-commit) you can run